Mastering Inventory Management in E-Commerce: How to Build a Smarter Stock Control System

 6. Enhances Supplier Management

-Track lead times, fill rates, and late deliveries in one place.
-Then, use that data to set better reorder schedules and avoid last-minute rush orders.
-You can also negotiate stronger terms with suppliers who perform well and replace partners who cause delays.
+Track lead times, fill rates, and delays in one place.
+Use that data to adjust reorder timing and avoid rush orders.
+Strong records also help you judge supplier performance with facts.

-Looking for ways to optimize e-commerce operations?
+Looking for ways to improve e-commerce operations?
 Don’t miss our guide to inventory management software.

 Top Features to Look for in an E-Commerce Inventory Management Solution